 - (I) An integral part of the stewardship of Council funds, the Financial Regulations, Management and Control: A Code of Practice aims to ensure that the Council's financial transactions are conducted in a manner which demonstrates openness, integrity and transparency.
 This Code of Practice was updated and approved at the first meeting of the new Council on 18 May 2017.
 Since 2004, financial management and reporting has been undertaken through the SAP software package which provides ledger, accounts payable, accounts receivable and banking services. - (m) The Customer Care Strategy 2015-2018 is under review.
-The arrangements set out, which include the statutory Complaints Handling Procedure which manages and monitors formal contact with members of the public, and the associated reports to senior management and the Operational Performance and Delivery Scrutiny Committee, continued to operate in 2018/19. - (n) Throughout 2018/19, arrangements continued to operate to ensure that officers were clear on their role and responsibilities and were compliant with relevant statutory requirements and best practice, for example, the role of the Chief Financial Officer and the Chief Internal Auditor fulfil the principles set out in the relevant CIPFA statements. - (o) On 14 June 2018, the City Administration Committee approved the Corporate Procurement and Improvement Strategy 2018-2022.
+The arrangements set out, which include the statutory Complaints Handling Procedure which manages and monitors formal contact with members of the public, and the associated reports to senior management and the Operational Performance and Delivery Scrutiny Committee, continued to operate in 2018/19. - (n) Throughout 2018/19, arrangements continued to operate to ensure that officers were clear on their role and responsibilities and were compliant with the CIPFA Statements on "The Role of the Chief Financial Officer in Local Government" and "The Role of the Head of Internal Audit in Public Sector Organisations". - (o) On 14 June 2018, the City Administration Committee approved the Corporate Procurement and Improvement Strategy 2018-2022.
 This supersedes the previous Corporate Procurement Strategy 2016-2018 and sets out the vision, objectives and actions that will direct and govern procurement activities across the Council Family.
 The Standing Orders Relating to Contracts are regularly reviewed and define how the Council will conduct the business of procuring works, goods and services. - (p) The Council operates a Strategic Asset Management Planning structure to plan and oversee investment in, and performance of, the Council's seven asset classes of property, information, ICT, infrastructure, open spaces, fleet, and the civic Collections.
 Following structural changes to the delivery and governance of ICT, information and land and property services, the Corporate Asset Management Plan 2014-2017 is being redrafted to reflect these arrangements and the Council's seven priority strategic themes. - (q) In 2018/19, the Council continued to operate the Information Security Board to oversee the development, maintenance, and operation of the information governance framework.
 The Board is supported by a series of sub-groups to ensure information security policies, processes and guidance continue to be fit for purpose; that these are communicated and staff receive the required training; that information security and cyber risks are identified and mitigated, and that the required levels of cyber and information security controls and defences are identified, applied and implemented. - (r) The ALEO Governance Framework operates at political, strategic and operational levels to govern and oversee the relationship between the Council and its subsidiaries and relevant associates.
 Following the structural changes under the Council Family Review (see para.
 5.1), and building on the recommendations made in the Improvement Service review of governance (see paras.
 4.1(d) and 5.2), this Framework has been subject to review in 2018/19.